bebound/hugo_blog/content/posts/difference-between-value-and-pointer-variable-in-defer-in-go.md

 Value-Closing Value-X First
 {{< /highlight >}}

-Take a look at line 5-6, why `Pointer-Closing Value-X2 Second` print twice?
+Take a look at line 5-6, why `Pointer-Closing Value-X2 Second` was printed twice?
 According to [Effective Go](https://golang.org/doc/effective%5Fgo.html#defer), "**The arguments to the deferred function (which include the receiver if the function is a method) are evaluated when the defer executes, not when the call executes.**".
 And the function's parameters will **saved anew** when evaluated.

 As `x2` is value and the defer function `CloseP`'s receiver is a pointer, once defer is called, it will create a pointer which point to `x2` as function's caller.
 In the following defer, it will create a pointer which point to `x2` again.
 Although `x2.S` change to "Second", `x2`'s address never changes.
 Finally, when these two defer is called, the same content was printed again.